Loïc Lapoussin

-Loïc Lapoussin (born 27 March 1996) is a professional footballer who plays as a midfielder for Royale Union Saint-Gilloise.
-Born in France, Lapoussin represents the Madagascar national team.
+Loïc Lapoussin (born 27 March 1996) is a professional footballer who plays as a midfielder for Belgian Pro League club Sint Truiden.
+Born in France, he represents Madagascar at international level.

 Club career

-On 27 July 2018, the first matchday of the 2018–19 season, Lapoussin made his Ligue 2 debut with Red Star F.C. in a 2–1 home defeat to Niort.
+Lapoussin made his Ligue 2 debut with Red Star F.C. in a 2–1 home defeat to Niort on the first matchday of the 2018–19 season on 27 July 2018.

 In summer 2019, he joined Belgian First Division B side R.E.
 Virton.

-After being linked with moves to Beerschot and Charleroi, Lapoussin moved to Royale Union Saint-Gilloise, also of the First Division B, in July 2020.
+After being linked with moves to Beerschot and Charleroi, Lapoussin moved to fellow First Division B club Union Saint-Gilloise in July 2020.